ronnyml/snowplow-wiki/technical-documentation/1b-webhooks/CallRail-webhook-adapter.md

 <a name="overview" />
 ## 1. Overview

-This webhook integration lets you track completed telephone calls logged by [CallRail] [callrail-website].
+This webhook adapter lets you track completed telephone calls logged by [CallRail] [callrail-website].

 <a name="implementation" />
 ## 2. Implementation